 I ditched my spring and pawl reels with the advent of the first disc drag reels to hit the market.
 There was too much upside to an adjustable, low starting inertia

 drag that actually slowed a running fish.
-Most of my friends and myself went all in on the new technology.
+Most of my friends and I went all-in on the new technology.
 But things go full circle and modern reel technology and material have been integrated perfectly in Galvan’s take on the classic spring pawl design.

 Picking up a Brookie 3/4 for the first time several years ago the first thing I remember besides the great look was the weight.
 Weighing less than 3 ounces because of the finely machined aluminum materials, I could barely feel it in my hand.
 After popping the spool off and trying to find the tell-tale springs and pawl I was pleasantly surprised when there was no room for these cumbersome components.
 Galvan had gone a whole new direction with the drag design of the Brookie that makes it light and almost incapable of malfunctioning.
 Galvan calls this drag a Tension Spool system.